Who Stole Marie Antoinette’s Watch? And Then Brought It Back?

 For more information about the daring jewel heist and the criminal master mind, see this article at the Daily Telegraph.Filed under Austrian Royals, French Royals, Historical Royals

-Tagged Bourbon, Jewellery, Marie Antoinette of Austria.
+Tagged House of Bourbon, Jewellery, Marie Antoinette of Austria.